My Take on Holiday Sadness

 - Give hugs.

-- Take it easy, don’t do more than you want to or can do.
+- Take it easy, don’t do more than you want to, or can, do.

 - Then dust yourself off and do something to make someone else happy.